The History of Great Falls College

 • The Board of Regents renamed the College as Great Falls College Montana State University on June 28.

-• Dr. Susan J. Wolff began her term as CEO/Dean of the College on July 16.
+• Dr. Susan J. Wolff began her term as CEO and dean of the college on July 16.

-• Great Falls College MSU as part of an eight-member consortium of colleges received a $14 million grant from the US Department of Labor Trade Adjustment Assistance Community College and Career program for developing online and hybrid health care and science courses to accommodate working students.
+• MSU – Great Falls is part of an eight-member consortium of colleges received a $14 million grant from the U.S. Department of Labor Trade Adjustment Assistance Community College and Career program for developing online and hybrid health care and science courses to accommodate working students.

-• On August 17th U.S. Sen. John McCain, R-Ariz.
-And U.S. Rep. Dennis Rehberg participated in a public veteran’s round table discussion at Great Falls College MSU.
+• On Aug.
+17 U.S. Sen. John McCain, R-Ariz. and U.S. Rep. Dennis Rehberg participated in a public veteran’s round table discussion at Great Falls College MSU.

 • The Child Development Center construction was completed in December 2012.